Wat Suan Mokkh

 It is not possible to stay at the retreat center before or after the retreat.

-Anyone arriving early for a retreat, wanting to stay longer or arriving during retreats is welcome to stay at the main Suan Mokkh monastery for as long as they like and do their own practice.
 Reservation is neither possible nor necessary.
 Just show up and find the information desk inside the monastery.
 Please do not arrive after dark.

 Accommodation in dorms (for men) or individual rooms (for women) is free; food is available inside the monastery or at the nearby stalls.
 There is an excellent library with books in many languages as well.
 Please note that there are neither organised activities nor a certain schedule to be followed, no teachings or instructions been offered while staying at the main Suan Mokkh monastery.
 This possibility is therefore most suitable for people who have done a retreat at the International Dharma Hermitage already or for experienced meditators who can use the wat's facilities without guidance.